Thakur-15x/ANSFLIX/README.md

 # ANSFLIX-web-app

-- **An OTT App with TMDB movies and series.
-User can able to view Trailer of the movies and series*
+- ## An OTT App with TMDB movies and series.
+User can able to view Trailer of the movies and series.

 ---